prithvi2226/WEBSTACK-COURSE/README.md

 This project exposes a package.json script for accessing prisma via `yarn db:<command>`.
 You should always try to use this script when interacting with prisma locally.

-### Making changes to the database schema

-Make changes to your database by modifying `prisma/schema.prisma`.

 ## 🛸 How to Deploy the Project

 Follow the deployment guides for [Vercel](https://create.t3.gg/en/deployment/vercel), [Netlify](https://create.t3.gg/en/deployment/netlify) and [Docker](https://create.t3.gg/en/deployment/docker) for more information.